djgrant/jetpack-postgres/README.md

 }
 ```

-Here, operators in the form `{ type: "operatorType", ...payload }` are used to create a guard that only allows a transition when the node's iterations is >= 4.
+Here, a combination of the `condition` `lte` and `context` operators are used to create a guard that only allows a transition when the node's iterations is >= 4.

-In the upcoming examples we'll discover provided typed helpers to simplify the composition of operators.
+In the upcoming examples we'll discover jetpack ships with a collection of operation helpers, which help simplify the composition of operators.

 ### A low-level example

-Starting with just the low-level `createMachine` function, let's take define a task machine that restarts whenever it fails or times out, up to 5 times.
+Starting with the low-level `createMachine` function, let's define a task machine that restarts whenever it fails, up to 5 times.
+This example will start out very verbose, but don't worry, we'll refactor as we go along!

 ```ts
 import { createMachine } from "@djgrant/jetpack";